Rotorua New Zealand – Can You Smell It?

 2. Where to view geothermal activity

 Rotorua in New Zealand features some of the most unique geothermal phenomena in the world.
-The bubbling and seething underground is the visible sign of all the geothermal activity taking place deep beneath the surface.
+The bubbling and seething underground is the visible sign of all the geothermal activity deep beneath the surface.

 As part of the Taupo Volcanic Zone, Rotorua is a geothermal epicentre presenting a uniqueness of colourful thermal pools, wheezing steam vents and fumaroles, simmering mud pools and shooting geysers.
 It is a natural wonder of immense forces and outstanding features.
 Not surprisingly, it is a big draw for the North Island visitors.

-Blobbing mud and thick flows of toxic material together with steam and hydrogen sulphide gasses are the dominating ingredients at some locations here.
-Others contain surfaces of grey dried silica.
+Blobbing mud, and thick flows of toxic material, together with steam and hydrogen sulphide gasses, are the dominating ingredients at some locations here.
+Others contain surfaces of dried grey silica.

 Now, crossing the bridge in Kuirau Park leaves you enveloped in a sulphurous mist.

-In other places you will notice the bubbling mud pools and the grey hardened, ashy material leaving the soil infertile.
+In other places, you will notice the bubbling mud pools and the hardened grey ashy material, leaving the soil infertile.
 The birds are accustomed to the conditions and adroitly thread their way past the hottest areas.
 This is all the epitome of Rotorua in New Zealand!

 Moreover, you will frequently hear the sounds of roaring gases and bubbling steam emitted through vents and fumaroles.